spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 office_vpn { net.cidr_contains("12.34.56.0/24", input.request.remote_ip)  }
 ```

 What's important here is that the **team** rule overwrites the original list of teams, meaning that if it evaluates to a non-empty collection, it will **replace** the original list of teams in the session.
-In the above example, the Superadmin role will become the only team for the evaluated user session.
+In the above example, the `Superwriter` role will become the only team for the evaluated user session.

 If the above is not what you want, and you still would like to retain the original list of teams, you can modify the above example the following way: